Where are the Department of Dance offices and studios?

 - Off Red Square just west of Gerberding Hall.
 Enter at the door farthest west.

 - Just off 15th Avenue NE across the access road to the Henry Art Gallery.
-This is the lower level entrance and the location of the Dance Program locker rooms.
+This is the lower level entrance and the location of the Dance Department locker rooms.
 Take the elevator or stairs to the upper level of Meany Hall.

 How do I arrange for an audition?